 Role of the Board.

-The business and affairs of Bunch Marketing Solutions are managed by or under the direction of its Board of Directors in accordance with Delaware law.
-The directors’ fiduciary duty is to exercise their business judgment in the best interests of Bunch Marketing Solutions shareholders.
+The business and affairs of BUNCH MARKETING SOLUTIONS are managed by or under the direction of its Board of Directors in accordance with Delaware law.
+The directors’ fiduciary duty is to exercise their business judgment in the best interests of BUNCH MARKETING SOLUTIONS’s shareholders.

 Board Size.
 The size of the Board will provide for sufficient diversity among non-employee directors while also facilitating substantive discussions in which each director can participate meaningfully.
 The Board size will be set by the Board on recommendation of the Nominating and Corporate Governance Committee, and within the limits prescribed by BUNCH MARKETING SOLUTIONS’s certificate of in Incorporation and by-laws.